The National Mobility Agreement

 If I move my law practice permanently to another province, but wish to remain a member of the Ontario bar, do I have to maintain my insurance in both jurisdictions and whom do I need to notify?
 If a claim arises out of professional services I provided in the past in Ontario, which law society program covers me?

-The Law Society of Ontario exemption criteria allows an Ontario lawyer who plans to take up residency in another signatory jurisdiction and practise there, to apply for exemption under the Ontario program.
+The Law Society of Ontario exemption criteria allows an Ontario lawyer who plans to take up residence in a jurisdiction that is governed by the National Mobility Agreement (this currently includes all Canadian provinces and territories except Quebec) and practise there, to apply for exemption under the Ontario program.
+This is known as “Permanent Mobility”.
 The principal criterion is where you are resident, the assumption being that you will practise and maintain insurance coverage in the jurisdiction where you are resident.
-Signatory jurisdictions are Canadian jurisdictions other than Ontario or Quebec.

 Provided you meet the following conditions, you will can exempt yourself from paying the Ontario insurance premium but will be able to maintain your Law Society of Ontario membership:

-- You are resident in another signatory jurisdiction;
+- You are resident in another Reciprocating Jurisdiction;

 - You are a member of the bar in your resident jurisdiction;